CGCL-codes/FIRE/readme.md

 We use lazy caching technique (generate the cache vector when the vulnerability and patch function are needed) instead of generate vectors of all vulnerability and patch functions in advance in `Trace` component to accelerate the experiments, making the first run of FIRE might slower than expected.
 However, in production environment, all the vectors of vulnerability and patch function should generate in advance.
 So please **run again** to get the actual run speed.

 The experiments are conducted on a machine with a 3.40 GHz Intel i7-13700k processor and 48 GB of RAM, running on ArchLinux with Linux Zen Kernel (Appendix C). **Please adjust the max process in each component to avoid crashes according to your experiments environments**.

-Rebuilding SFBL currently needs multiple unique (vulnerability, patch) function pairs of vulnerability function due to the  threshold selecting algorithm.
-A new option is going to add to bypass the threshold selection stage during SFBL rebuilding to avoid the need of multiple unique (vulnerability, patch) function pairs.

 # Publication
 Siyue Feng, Yueming Wu, Wenjie Xue, Sikui Pan, Deqing Zou, Yang Liu and Hai Jin.
 2024.
 FIRE: Combining Multi-Stage Filtering with Taint Analysis for Scalable Recurring Vulnerability Detection.
 In Proceedings of the 33rd USENIX Security Symposium (USENIX Security ’24), August 14–16, 2024, Philadelphia Marriott Downtown in Philadelphia, PA, USA, 18 pages.